awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

         partition_meta.json
         user.txt

-There are a few directories containing partitioned graph ready for training and inference.
+The ``dist_graph`` folder contains partitioned graph ready for training and inference.

-* ``metadata.json``: This file contains metadata about the distributed DGL graph.
-The files under ``dist_graph`` should be ready for the training/inference pipeline.

 * ``part0``: As we only specify 1 partition in the previous command, so we only have one part folder here.
 There are five data here: